The Basics for Building Coolers, Freezers, and Cold Rooms

 Chillers and Blast Freezers

-Because each company’s application is unique, it is important to consider the various processes your facility will operate to optimize your new cold storage facility design.
+Because each company’s application is unique, it is important to consider the various processes your facility will operate to optimize your new cold storage facility design and insulated panel package.

 Caustic Chemical Exposure and Insulated Metal Panels

 Be sure to plan for all the accessories, trim products, doors, cooling units, and anything else you’ll need to complete your project.
-While items like walk in cooler doors and cooling fans are at the forefront of the planning process, it’s easy to forget the little things like caulk and screws, but they make all the difference when finishing your construction.
-An experienced panel consultant won’t forget to cover even the smallest detail.
+Large items like the panels, doors, and refrigeration systems are always top of mind: they are at the forefront of the planning process.
+The smaller details, however, make all the difference in a successful cold storage room.
+Connections between panels, floors, and ceiling are critical.
+Sealants in the joints and vapor barriers make or break your facility’s performance.
+The most seemingly tiny accessory can deliver drastic results.
+An experienced panel consultant won’t forget to cover even the smallest elements of your build.

 Insulated Metal Panels